• Skip to primary navigation

 • Gently tap the pan on the counter and then pop any air bubbles that come to the surface before baking.
 Air bubbles will cause cheesecake to crack.

-• Gentle baking.
+• Bake gently.
 To ensure the filling is extra silky smooth, it is important bake these gently at a slightly lower than moderate temperature.

 • Do not over-bake.
-Cheesecake is ready when the edges are set but the center jiggles just slightly.
+Cheesecake is ready when the edges are set but the center jiggles like Jell-O slightly.
 It will continue to set with the residual heat of the pan as it cools.
 Keep an eye on the baking time.
 Set a timer for the first time stated in the recipe and check for the jiggle.
-If it is still wet then set the timer for another 2 minutes and keep checking.
+If it is still too wet and wobbly, then set the timer for another 2 minutes and keep checking.

-• Chill for at least 2 hours.
-This is actually one of the most important steps of making cheesecake!
-Let it cool completely at room temperature and then refrigerate for at least 2 hours or even overnight.
+• Chill for at least 4 hours.
+This is actually one of the most important steps of making cheesecake.
+Let it cool completely at room temperature and then refrigerate for at least 4 hours or even overnight.
 This time lets the proteins set to make a smooth custard gel and will give you the best texture.

 RECIPE FAQ